Pharmacy in Downers Grove

 Midwestern University Chicago College of Pharmacy (MWU-CCP) offers a variety of postgraduate training programs to meet the needs of the pharmacist in the evolving health care environment.
 These programs offer challenging learning and practice experiences to develop the individual strengths of the resident or fellow, while advancing the role of the pharmacist in the health care team.
 The patient care opportunities and experiences in evaluating pharmacy practice models allow the resident or fellow increasing autonomy as the year(s) progress(es).

-To watch a video about our postgraduate training programs, please click the following link:
+For an overview of our postgraduate training programs, please watch the following video:

-For bios, photographs and contact information for our 2012-2013 residents and fellow, please click the following link:
+For bios, photographs and contact information for our 2014-2015 residents and fellows, please click the following link:

 Midwestern University Chicago College of Pharmacy will begin using the PhORCAS for submission of application materials for all of its residency programs.
-The PGY1 Pharmacy Residency, PGY2 Infectious Diseases Residency and PGY2 Critical Care Residency applications require the submission of a CV, letter of intent, transcript and three references using the standard PhORCAS recommendation form.
+The PGY2 Ambulatory Care Pharmacy Residency, PGY2 Infectious Diseases Residency and PGY2 Critical Care Residency applications require the submission of a CV, letter of intent, transcript and three references using the standard PhORCAS recommendation form.
 More information about PhORCAS can be found at http://www.ashp.org/phorcas.

-If you are interested in the Infectious Diseases fellowship program, please contact the Fellowship Director, Dr. Marc Scheetz (firstname.lastname@example.org) directly to confirm whether the College will be recruiting for a fellow for the upcoming academic year.
+If you are interested in the Infectious Diseases fellowship program, please contact the Fellowship Director, Dr. Marc Scheetz (email@example.com) for information about applying.

 There are two match numbers for the PGY2 Infectious Diseases Residency Program.
-Each number is linked to a primary practice site: one residency slot is available at Rush University Medical Center - match number 623055; one residency slot is available at Northwestern Memorial Hospital - match number 623090.
+Each number is linked to a primary practice site: one residency position is available at Rush University Medical Center (Chicago, IL) - match number 623055; one residency position is available at Northwestern Memorial Hospital (Chicago, IL) - match number 623090.

 There are two match numbers for the PGY2 Critical Care Residency Program.
-Each number is linked to a primary practice site: two residency slots are available at Rush University Medical Center - match number 624652; two residency slots are available at Northwestern Memorial Hospital - match number 624690.
+Each number is linked to a primary practice site: two residency positions are available at Rush University Medical Center (Chicago, IL) - match number 624652; two residency positions are available at Northwestern Memorial Hospital (Chicago, IL) - match number 624690.

 Notice regarding the Resident Matching Program: This residency site agrees that no person at this site will solicit, accept, or use any ranking-related information from any residency applicant.